ajah/skshub-data/README.md

 - **Entities:** This CSV contains information about individual organizations in the nonprofit sector.
 The data includes all organizations that are registered with the CRA as a Public Foundation, Private Foundation or Charitable Organization.
 - **Activities:** This CSV contains grant data from the federal Grants & Contributions database.
 This data allows us to understand more about the activities and programs carried out by organizations in the nonprofit sector.
+- **Linkages:** This CSV contains the corpus text of those organizations that had a listed website URL.
+The text was scrapped directly from the organization's website.
+As we further develop the database, we hope to include other links connected to the organizations such as social media handles and links.

 ## Download